Practical Speech Therapy Activities for Home Practice

 10. On the Go

-Grab your iPad, iPhone or iPod touch and have fun practicing the words, sentences and stories together in the Articulation Station app anywhere.
+Grab your iPad, iPhone or iPod touch and have fun practicing the words, sentences and stories together in Articulation Station Hive anywhere.
 This is always fun, and just perfect when you are waiting at the doctors office, driving in the car, on a plane, or at home with nowhere to go at all.

 bubbles - Mommy Speech Therapy